LaravelDaily/Best-Laravel-Packages/readme.md

 - [Laravel Actions](https://laravelactions.com/) - Classes that take care of one specific task.
 This package introduces a new way of organising the logic of your Laravel applications by focusing on the actions your application provide.
 - [nWidart/laravel-modules](https://github.com/nWidart/laravel-modules) - package to manage your large Laravel app using modules.
 Module is like a Laravel package, it has some views, controllers or models.
 - [archtechx/tenancy](https://tenancyforlaravel.com/) - A flexible multi-tenancy package for Laravel.
 Single & multi-database tenancy, automatic & manual mode, event-based architecture.
+- [laravel-fractal](https://github.com/spatie/laravel-fractal) - An easy to use Fractal wrapper built for Laravel and Lumen applications
+- [spatie/laravel-multitenancy](https://github.com/spatie/laravel-multitenancy) - Make your Laravel app usable by multiple tenants
+- [spatie/laravel-event-sourcing](https://github.com/spatie/laravel-event-sourcing) - The easiest way to get started with event sourcing in Laravel
+- [spatie/laravel-route-attributes](https://github.com/spatie/laravel-route-attributes) - Use PHP 8 attributes to register routes in a Laravel app

 - - - - -